Kai-Karren/resm/README.md

 RESM which stands for response manager is a service for handling response generation in a dialogue system.

+It has been motivated by my previous nlg-server implementation in Java and also acts as a project to use more Go in my personal projects.

+## Use Case

+When you have a dialogue system in which you want to separate the actual response generation from the dialogue control you can achieve this with RESM.

+E.g. when you are using Rasa and you do not want to deploy a new model for just simple changes to the response text.

+RESM is written in Go and is therefore lightweight and fast.

 ## Run

 ```bash